-- How did you become interested in rural sociology? - What led you to decide to become active in (or run for President of) RSS? - What were some of the dominant issues or challenges confronting RSS/rural sociology or rural society when you first joined RSS and/or were President? - If you were involved in other associations (e.g. ASA, PAA, regional associations), based on that experience, how was rural sociology/RSS seen by those within that association?
+- How did you become interested in rural sociology? - 2.
+What led you to decide to become active in (or run for President of) RSS? - 3.
+What were some of the dominant issues or challenges confronting RSS/rural sociology or rural society when you first joined RSS and when you were active or President? - If you were involved in other associations (e.g. ASA, PAA, regional associations), based on that experience, how was rural sociology/RSS seen by those within that association?

-• What do you see as the future issues or challenges for RSS as an organization or rural sociology as a field?
+5. What do you see as the future issues or challenges for RSS as an organization or rural sociology as a field?

-How can I help?
+How can I join?

-- Interviews will be conducted by volunteers from within RSS, but anyone is welcome. - To ensure the longevity of the interviews, those conducting them are asked to provide a transcript of the 5 common questions. - Should a complete transcript be possible, this would assure long-term access as technology rapidly changes. - To learn more about the project or how to volunteer to conduct an interview, contact the RSS Historian.
+- Interviews can be conducted by anyone including students. - To ensure the longevity of the interviews, if possible, interviewers are asked to provide a transcript of the 5 common questions. - Should a complete transcript be possible, this would assure long-term access as technology rapidly changes. - To learn more about the project or how to volunteer to conduct an interview, contact the RSS Historian.